svrnhdl/tails-cold-storage/tails-amnesia.md

-Welcome to the Tails cold storage GUIDE.

-This guide will use Tails without the persistence feature.
+Welcome to the Tails cold storage guide without persistence volume (paper wallet)

 # Introduction
 In this guide we will create a Bitcoin wallet generated on an offline Tails USB stick.
 [Tails](https://tails.boum.org/) is a live operating system that you can start on any computer from a USB stick or a DVD.